-Using illegal drugs during your pregnancy can cause serious problems.
+Using certain drugs during your pregnancy — such as heroin, cocaine, methamphetamines, and opioids like oxycodone — can cause serious problems.
 These types of drugs can be really addictive.
-They also increase the risk of miscarriage and low birth weight.
-Your baby could also be born addicted to the drug.
+They also increase the risk of miscarriage, premature birth, low birth weight, and stillbirth.
+Your baby could also be born with health problems.

 Certain legal prescription drugs can also be addictive and harm you and your baby.
 Tell your doctor about any medications you’re taking, and check with your doctor before taking any new medications.
 They may recommend you switch to a different medication or stop altogether during your pregnancy.